DEWITT SHOPPINGTOWN

 Eventually, LNR threw in the towel.
 The struggling shopping facility was sold at an online auction in August 2013.
 The new owner was Las Vegas-based Moonbeam Capital Investments.
 In late 2014, they were poised to begin a massive redevelopment.
 This initiative was thwarted by the shuttering of the mall's Macy's, in May 2015.

 To add insult to injury, Dick's Sporting Goods relocated away from the mall in October of the same year.
-The series of store closings caused Moonbeam Capital to reevaluate their redevelopment plan.
+The slew of store closings caused Moonbeam Capital to reevaluate their redevelopment plan.
 A more mixed-use -lifestyle-like- reinvention was envisaged, with office, healthcare and residential components.
 Plans for a partial demolition of the West Wing, originally proposed in 2007, were revived.
 The western half of the wing would be razed, with existing stores on the east side opened up to an expanded parking area.

 J.C.
 Penney, who had maintained a SHOPPINGTOWN store since 1954, closed for good on April 8, 2016.
 Christopher & Banks called it quits in May.
 University Sports Shop, Yankee Candle Company, Tuxedo Junction and PayLess ShoeSource were shuttered in 2017, followed by Sears, which went dark on September 2, 2018.